wendyarevalo/big-data-a2/reports/Assignment-2-report.md

 1. * Shared parts among tenants:
      * coredms - It is a Cassandra cluster.
-     * messagin system - Each tenant will send messages to the same messaging system.
+     * messaging system - Each tenant will send messages to the same messaging system.
    * Dedicated for each tenant:
      * topics in the messaging system - Each tenant will send messages with a topic, which will allow the manager to send the message to the correspondant namespace.
+     * consumer of the messages - Each tenant will have a dedicated consumer which will ingest their data to coredms.
      * namespace - Each tenant will have a separate namespace in coredms.
    * Add/remove tenants:
      * This is simply done by stop ingesting messages for said tenant.
 The decision can be made according to the metrics of each tenant.
        If they paid for 5000 messages a day when they exceed that quota no more messages will be ingested to coredms until they add more messages to the quota, or wait for the next day.
+If a tenant does not want the service anymore it will be removed from the configuration models and its consumer will be shut down.
 2. The following model needs to be followed by all tenants.
 They have to tell me how many messages they will process every day.
 Also, they need to provide me with their table name and fields so the schema can be created accordingly in their namespace in coredms.